hariszaf/microbetag/notes.md

    sed -i 's/.*\[TAX://g ; s/\]//g'  NCBI_IDS

    ```

+> **WRONG!**
+The way described above is not correct!
+This is why there are more than 1 KEGG ids that are linked to the same
+NCBI Taxonomy Id!

 >**Remember!**
 A certain KO term might contribute in more than 1 KEGG modules !

 **Logical Expression**